 There are lies that we know are lies, but we play along.
 “I’ll call you.”
 “Baby, I think those jeans are just cut wrong.”
 “I knew nothing about that.”
 “You are the best, EVER.”
 “If we only made a little more money, we’d be happy.”
 “I was just checking her posture.”
 “I’d like to live a stress-free life.”

 Although many of those would be great fodder for a blog, I’d like to explore the last one.
 I had a client the other day who was talking to me about religion.
-He said that none of them made sense because heaven, paradise, or nirvana is always described as peaceful and easy.
+He said none of them made sense because heaven, paradise, or nirvana is always described as peaceful and easy.
 That sounded like hell to him.
-He said that if we didn’t have something interesting and a bit challenging, we would be bored and unhappy.
-Okay, he IS a lawyer who specialized in intense international negotiations, but still, I kind of have to agree with him.
+He said that we would be bored and unhappy if we didn’t have something interesting and a bit challenging.
+Okay, he IS a lawyer specializing in intense international negotiations, but still, I have to agree with him.

 The chart below is an adaptation of the original chart by the Sensory Integration icon, Julia Wilbarger.
-It is a simplified model of how the frequency and intensity of events change our level of tension.
-There are events at the bottom.
+It is a simplified model of how events’ frequency and intensity change our tension level.
+First, there are events at the bottom.
 These events could be anything that evokes a response.
 A loud noise.
 A car pulling in front of you.
 The scratchy tag in your shirt.
 A child calling your name.
 A Starbucks latte.
 Comforting warm air.
 Muggy, humid air.
 An open refrigerator.

-The four lines show how different people might respond.
-If tension is too high (red zone), or too low (blue zone) people get overwhelmed or bored.
+Next, the four lines show how different people might respond.
+People get overwhelmed or bored if tension is too high (red zone) or too low (blue zone).
 When this happens, they become less able to attend.
-They drop tasks, forget things, get grouchy, shutdown, and otherwise can’t respond appropriately and/or move to the next task.
+They drop tasks, forget things, get grouchy, shut down, and otherwise can’t respond appropriately and/or move to the next task.

-Notice how there is a strong relationship between the response to events, the recovery from events, and the level of tension.
+Notice the strong relationship between the response to events, the recovery from events, and the level of tension.